Students will reap rewards from new sport academies

 The two new academies will be open to all students studying at the College and will run in association with the Rugby Football Union (RFU) and Lawn Tennis Association (LTA).

-“There is a growing bank of evidence to show the positive impact of sport and physical activity on academic achievement,” explained Sports Lecturer at the College, Simon Edwards.
+“There is a growing bank of evidence to show the positive impact of sport and physical activity on academic achievement,” explained Sports Tutor at the College, Simon Edwards.

 “The academies will provide students with the opportunity to learn a new sport and socialise with individuals from other subject areas.
 They will also gain a number of qualifications in their chosen sport, such as a UKCC Level 1 Coaching award.”